WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.24
+## Changed in v2024.25

-* Added quests for this week's world boss Shurrai
-* Fixed the display of the quest for Deathtide
+* Fix particularly short minimap route segments not being displayed
+* Fix for occasional mobs with *very specific* arrangements of loot not showing a loot icon in the LDB popup
+* Minor data improvements in Suramar